wildercb/wildercb/README.md

 # 👋 Hello👋

-### 🔮 I research NLP, the innovation, future and beneficence of models and datasets and build software of all kinds🔮
+### 🔮 I research NLP, the innovation, future and beneficence of models and datasets🔮
+### 🔮 I also am a full stack software builder, with many diverse experience 🔮

 ### 🌐 My Projects 🌐